jtompkins/Haberdasher/Readme.md

         string DeleteMany(CachedProperty key, string keysParam);
 	}

-Haberdasher comes with one implementation of `ITailor`, the `SqlServerTailor` class.
-Check out the [source](https://github.com/jtompkins/envelopes-api/blob/master/src/Haberdasher/Tailors/SqlServerTailor.cs) for more information on implementing the `ITailor` methods.
+Haberdasher comes with one implementation of `ISqlBuilder`, the `SqlServerSqlBuilder` class.
+Check out the [source](https://github.com/jtompkins/envelopes-api/blob/master/src/Haberdasher/SqlBuilders/SqlServerSqlBuilder.cs) for more information on implementing the `ISqlBuilder` methods.

 ## Contributing to Haberdasher